Nancy Trun, Ph.D.Associate Professor

 B.S., Microbiology, The Ohio State University, 1982

-The novel pedagogy that we are developing, Application-based Service-Learning (ABSL), uses a collaborative and integrated approach to teach scientific research skills to undergraduates in a course setting.
+ABSL uses a collaborative and integrated approach to teach scientific research skills to undergraduates in a course setting.
 Beginning with a community-based problem, students carry out service-learning to understand the problem and its impact on the community.
 The students apply the scientific method to study a research question posed by the community problem to better understand the problem or to help solve it.
 During the course of the novel research, students are taught technical writing, laboratory, problem-solving and critical-thinking skills.
-ABSL was chosen as a Science Education for New Civic Engagement and Responsibilities (SENCER) model course for 2010 (www.sencer.net/Resources/models.cfm) and a featured project of the Critical Thinking Assessment Test (http://www.tntech.edu/cat/links-to-successful-projects/) in 2011 for our students' exceptional gains in critical thinking from an ABSL course.
+ABSL was chosen as a Science Education for New Civic Engagement and Responsibilities (SENCER) model course for 2010 (www.sencer.net/Resources/models.cfm) and a featured project of the Critical Thinking Assessment Test (http://www.tntech.edu/cat/links-to-successful-projects/) in 2011 for our students' exceptional gains in critical thinking from a single course.

-Our teaching pedagogoy, ABSL was chosen as a Science Education for New Civic Engagement and Responsibilities (SENCER) model course for 2010 (www.sencer.net/Resources/models.cfm) and a featured project of the Critical Thinking Assessment Test (http://www.tntech.edu/cat/links-to-successful-projects/) in 2011 for our students' exceptional gains in critical thinking from an ABSL course.
+- Our teaching pedagogy, ABSL was chosen as a Science Education for New Civic Engagement and Responsibilities (SENCER) model course for 2010 (www.sencer.net/Resources/models.cfm) and a featured project of the Critical Thinking Assessment Test (http://www.tntech.edu/cat/links-to-successful-projects/) in 2011 for our students' exceptional gains in critical thinking from an ABSL course.